 If you want an experience you won’t forget, definitely come stay at Pumphouse Point.

 I hope you found these Pumphouse Point reviews useful.
 Looking for more information for your stay?
-Find all our full travel guides to Tasmania’s Central Highlands here.
+Read more of the best Derwent Bridge accommodation here and find all our full travel guides to Tasmania’s Central Highlands here.

 Sharon grew up in Tasmania, moved away and then came back with her family twenty years later.
 She loves re-discovering her home state and sharing it with you here.